cleary/ansible-tidalcycles/README.md

 ## atom
 Install the atom editor, including useful plugins for Tidal Cycles.

+If you provide a list of samples paths via the variable *custom_sample_paths* in `vars/all.yml`, these will be added to your config.cson for the Sample Browser in the tidalcycles plugin.

 This is a git submodule: https://github.com/cleary/ansible-tidalcycles-editor-atom

 ## neovim